neuronetio/eventorjs/README.md

 ### What about middlewares?

-If there was an exception inside `useBefore` listener, no other listeners will be fired (`on`,`useAfter`,`useAfterAll` will not be executed).
+If there was an exception inside `useBeforeAll` listener, no other listeners will be fired (`useBefore`,`on`,`useAfter`,`useAfterAll` will not be executed).

-If there was an exception inside `on` listener, `useBefore` will be executed.
+If there was an exception inside `useBefore` listener, `on` and `useAfter` will not be executed (they are chained).
-Again `on` listeners works different in context of `emit` or `cascade`.
-In `emit` context `useAfter` will be executed for those `emit` listeners that works correctly.
-`useAfter` will not be fired for listener that throw some exception.
-`useAfterAll` will not be fired at all.
-In `cascade` context, after exception all other `on`,`useAfter` and `useAfterAll` listeners will be stopped.
-In `cascade` things are straight forward, when something bad happened all other listeners and middlewares will not be executed.
+Emit and Cascade work different look at the diagram above to find out how listeners are chained together.
+When we emit and there was an error inside one brach - other branches will continue to work, but useAfterAll will not be fired up because it use `Promise.all` method.
+In Cascade mode when something bad happened along the path no other listener will be fired up.

 TODO: put image here

-At the end .catch() method will execute for all of those different scenarios.
+At the end .catch() method will execute for those two scenarios.

-### Why so serious?

-Why error behaviour is so shitty?
-Why so complex? - "With great power, comes great responsibility" ;) Most of the times you don't need to bother with this.
-But I needed a lib that will be elastic so I can use it in different situations.
-You don't want to change your library and refactor everything when you hit the wall?
-Dont you?
-Emit and cascade are different way of doing things, but sometimes you need both.
-If we want to have similar methods for both scenarios we must sacrifice it somewhere else.

-Eventor gives you super easy way of build apps/modules that are easly extended with no need to change original code.
-You can write a module, and then write another module that is extending (loosely) the first one, without touching the code of the first one.
-You will have to modules that you can copy elsewhere and copy only those functions (submodules) that you need.
-Eventor should be used as hooks that can be used to change behaviour of the module without changing the original code.

 ## event.eventId